Prize Competitions and Prize Draws

 • The Gambling Act 2005

-• Guidance issued by the Gambling Commission
+• Advice issued by the Gambling Commission on the requirements of the Act

 Failure to comply with the relevant regulatory framework may result in: